Available on All Plans

 Can I remove a parent's payment method for them?

-Administrators and staff canot edit a parent’s payment method.
+Administrators and staff cannot edit a parent’s payment method.
 We know how much is already on your plate, so to make your life easier and to remove your financial risk of having to handle parent payment information, we have given parents the power to do this themselves Any parent can log into their account and remove a payment method as needed.
 If the parent is replacing their payment method, they will want to add the new bank account or credit card before removing the old one.
-If the parent would like to remove their only payment method, please have them contact support at email@example.com.
+If the parent would like to remove their only payment method, please have them contact support at firstname.lastname@example.org.

 Reminders and Notifications